bharath/section/README.md

-# Section - A Section Block for Gutenberg that allows you to add other blocks inside.
+# Section - A Gutenberg block that allows you to add other blocks inside.

+## Requirements

+Latest version of [Gutenberg](https://github.com/WordPress/gutenberg) plugin needs to be installed.

+## Contributors & Developers

 Section Block is maintained and developed by [Bharath](https://github.com/bharath/).

-Developed as a final project for Zac Gordon's [JavaScript & WordPress Bootcamp](https://javascriptforwp.com/bootcamp/wordpress/), Section Block is open source software.
+Section Block is open source software.